alexames/progress-and-poverty/Introductory/Introductory.md

 necessary sequences, moral conditions realizing the golden age of which mankind have always dreamed.
-Youth no longer stunted and starved; age no longer harried by avarice; the child at play with the tiger; the man with the muck-rake drinking in the glory of the stars.
+Youth no longer stunted and starved; age no longer harried by avarice; the child at play with the tiger; the man with the muck-rake drinking in the glory of the stars!
 Foul things fled, fierce things tame;
 discord turned to harmony!
 For how could there be greed where all had enough?
 How could the vice, the crime, the ignorance, the brutality, that spring from poverty and the fear of poverty, exist where poverty had vanished?
 Who should